ThasianX/ElegantCalendar/README.md

 `ElegantCalendar` is inspired by [TimePage](https://us.moleskine.com/timepage/p0486).
 It uses [ElegantPages](https://github.com/ThasianX/ElegantPages), another library I wrote specifically for paging so check that out :)

-It is mainly meant to be used with apps that require the use of a calendar to function, not as a full screen date picker(may be supported in future).
+It is mainly meant to be used with apps that require the use of a calendar to function, not as a full screen date picker(the demo demonstrates how to do so if you really want to).

+Features:

+* Display months and years in a full screen vertical scrolling layout
+* Custom layout system that allows virtually infinite date ranges with minimal increasing memory usage
+* Customization of individual day views
-It supports both light and dark mode.
+* Customization of the calendar color scheme, light and dark

-Just in case you're wondering how to get to the year view, you can either drag towards the left or click the month header.
+* Customization of the accessory view displayed when selecting a day
+* Excluding certain days from being selectable on the calendar
+* Scrolling to a particular day, month, or year with or without animation
+* Built in button that scrolls back to today’s month or year
+* Flexibility in either using the full calendar view that has both the monthly and yearly view or just one of the individual views
+* Haptics when performing certain actions
+* Intuitive navigation between the yearly and monthly view: swipe between views or tap on the month header to navigate to the yearly view

 ## Basic usage